takeshixx/advent-calendar-2020/README.md

 - [ ] Websockets
 - [x] [HSZF(DoIP)/UDS](HSFZ/)
 - [x] [ELF](elf/) binary with wrong entry point.
 Prints the flag if entry point is corrected (see ELF folder)
+- [ ] PCAP File containg a Polyglot file containing the flag a.k.a as Матрешка (Matreshka)

 ### Overall Challenge